 My Christmas has been a nice time to relax but I'm now ready to carry on with jobs that need doing and the first thing is to sort out my seeds and start to make plans for the 2012 veg patch.

-The postman brought new seed catalogues from both Chiltern Seeds (highlighted in Naomi's blog Out of Her Shed and delivered very quickly) and from Thompson and Morgan who have very good offers on potato tubers at the moment.
+The postman brought new seed catalogues from both Chiltern Seeds and from Thompson and Morgan who have very good offers on potato tubers at the moment.
 (20 potato tubers for £2.99, presumably plus postage but I'll probably snap up a pack of Charlottes, my favourite salad potato.)
 My new Felco secateurs also arrived which was a happy moment - thank you UK Veg Gardeners!
 I meant to write about this yesterday but my internet was down - so frustrating after waiting for most of the holidays to get at the laptop (my son had commandeered it for his A level coursework, so needs must).

 It just remains for me wish everyone the very best for 2012 as we go forth and garden together!
 I'm looking forward to reading your blogs in the months ahead.